axieinfinity/ronin-documentation/docs/basics/white-paper.md

 ### Bridge operators
 The role of the bridge operator is to acknowledge deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
 Bridge operators have their own rewarding and slashing logic.

 Each validator has the responsibility to run a bridge operator node.
-The validator who doesn't not run the bridge operator can't claim their block rewards.
+The validator who doesn't not run the bridge operator won't earn block rewards.

 ### Security and finality
 The [Clone attack paper](https://arxiv.org/abs/1902.10244) shows that the PoA-based systems can tolerate less than N/3 Byzantine validators.
 To confirm a transaction, the users are encouraged to wait until receiving at least $2N/3+1$ sealed blocks.
 With $N=22$ validators and block time being 3 seconds, the users should wait for 45 seconds to confirm transactions in a block.